samchat5/ood-ime/README.md

 used incorrectly (syntactically, like switching arguments around, or otherwise).
 It only throws an error if it runs out of inputs, or there's an `IOException`.

-## Image

-The image we used for testing the program was taken by me, Samridh Chaturvedi, and I give full rights to its use in this program/project.

-I have an RGB keyboard and a Rubik's cube lying around, so I thought that variety of colors would be a good test for the program :)

 ## Class Diagram

 You can find the class diagram below, or